Closing in on critical net-baryon fluctuations at LHC energies: cumulants up to third order in Pb$-$Pb collisions: Conclusions

 \section{Conclusions}

 In summary, net-proton cumulant measurements up to third order and net-pion and net-kaon second-order cumulant measurements are reported.
-The technical challenges related to data analysis, in particular efficiency correction and event pile-up, could be overcome as discussed in detail.
+The technical challenges related to data analysis, in particular efficiency correction and event pile-up, are overcome as discussed in detail.
 Resonance contributions prove to be challenging in the study of fluctuations of the net-electric charge and the net-strangeness.
 A deviation of about 4\% from the Skellam baseline is observed for the second-order net-proton cumulants for the widest $\Delta\eta$ interval.
 Investigation of this deviation in light of baryon number conservation led to the conclusion that the 2010 data from ALICE~\cite{ALICE:2019nbs} indicate the presence of long-range rapidity correlations between protons and antiprotons originating from the early phase of the collision.
 This finding is corroborated by the present analysis including the higher luminosity 2015 data with significantly different experimental conditions.
 Results of calculations using the HIJING generator, based on the Lund string model, reflect a much smaller correlation length of one unit of rapidity.
 This observed discrepancy calls into question the mechanism implemented in the Lund string model for the production of baryons.
+Baryon production as implemented in the EPOS event generator reflects the long-range correlation observed in the data.
 After accounting for the effect of baryon number conservation, the data from ALICE are consistent with LQCD expectations up to the third-order cumulants of the net protons.
 The finding of third-order net-proton cumulants consistent with zero with a precision of better than 4\% is promising for the analysis of the higher-order cumulants during the operation of LHC with increased Pb--Pb luminosity~\cite{Citron:2018lsq} starting in 2022 and for the future heavy-ion detector planned for the early 2030s~\cite{ALICE:2803563}.